 Before delving into window treatments and shades, let’s consider how architectural design can enhance privacy.
 Home design should not just be about aesthetics but also about functionality.

-A lire en complément : What’s the Best Way to Soundproof a Townhouse from Urban Street Noise?
+Sujet a lire : What’s the Best Way to Soundproof a Townhouse from Urban Street Noise?

 When planning the layout of your home, especially for houses with floor-to-ceiling windows, consider situating private spaces such as bedrooms, bathrooms, or study rooms in areas that are not directly visible from the outside.
 This could mean placing these rooms towards the back of the house or on higher floors.